kslides/kslides/README.md

       }
     }

-    presentationConfig {                   // These values will be the default values for all the slides transition = Transition.FADE
+    // presentationConfig values are the default values for all slides in a presentation presentationConfig {
+      transition = Transition.FADE

-      slideConfig {                        // slideConfig values here override the presentationDefault values backgroundColor = "#2A9EEE"
+      // slideConfig values here override the presentationDefault slideConfig values slideConfig {
+        backgroundColor = "#2A9EEE"
       }
     }

-    markdownSlide {                        // Slide that uses Markdown id = "mdslide"
+    // Slide that uses Markdown for content markdownSlide {
+      id = "mdslide"

       content {